Systemic-Labs/Perfect-Stack/README.md

 ### [API / Communication patterns](#api):

-- `REST `... a client request data/information... from a server, which responds with state+data.
+- `REST `: a client request data/information... from a server, which responds with state+data.
-- `GraphQL`. similar to rest but query a specific set of data, only effective if correctly queried(not less, not more).
+- `GraphQL`. similar to rest but query a specific set of data, by relation/s, only effective if correctly queried(not less, not more).
 - `gRPC / tRPC` . binary data, prioritise performance, volume, and security. next generation of protobuffers.
 - `WebSocket` For real time, low latency applications.
 - `WebRTC / WebTorrent`  applications of distributed net, shared, p2p, serverless, save cost, user privacy/annonymity.